 4. How are refunds handled?

-It is inevitable that you will have to process refunds from time to time.
-Therefore, you will want to be confident knowing that your chosen gateway can handle such requests in a timely and stress-free manner (for both you and the customer).
+It’s important to be confident knowing that your chosen gateway can handle refund requests in a timely and stress-free manner (for both you and the customer).

 5. How secure is your service?